Information and Facts about the Physical Bible

 "Then there were the king's scribes."

-It has only 30 words in 2 verses.
+This chapter has only 30 words in its two verses.

 It has 176 verses.